 “Summer Slide” results in loss of learning when young minds are idle for too long.
 Researchers have concluded that two-thirds of the 9th grade reading achievement gap can be explained by unequal access to summer learning opportunities in the elementary years.
 Summer learning loss is also a major obstacle to 3rd grade reading proficiency, and ultimately, on-time graduation for some students.

-Each spring, The Foundation provides scholarships to deserving graduating seniors who plan to attend community colleges, four-year colleges, universities or vocational-technical programs in the state of Florida.
+Each spring, The Foundation provides scholarships to deserving graduating seniors who plan to attend Florida universities, state colleges, technical colleges or vocational programs.
 Scholarships are privately funded by donors and the business community, are managed by The Foundation for Seminole County Public Schools and are viewed as an investment in the education of the students of Seminole County.